 Dr. Jen is a member of several dog organizations and provides private lessons for dog owners as well as group classes.
 Her lessons focus on the subjects of obedience, competitiveness, agility, and rally.
 She created her blog in 2016 which now holds an abundance of articles and information.
 However, navigating her website for specific blog posts is not always easy and is often a tedious task.
 In this case, it is recommended using a quick google search in order to find the information from her website.

-As a member of American Veterinary Society of Animal Behavior (AVSAB) and Association of Professional Dog Trainers (APDT), Dr. Jen is now hosting her own new dog podcast, Dog Talk With Dr. Jen where she offers practical advice and tips on training, canine living, housetraining, neutering, and of course, behavior.
+As a member of the American Veterinary Society of Animal Behavior (AVSAB) and Association of Professional Dog Trainers (APDT), Dr. Jen is now hosting her own new dog podcast, Dog Talk With Dr. Jen where she offers practical advice and tips on training, canine living, housetraining, neutering, and of course, behavior.
 She has also published a book, Train Your Dog Now, which focuses on the basics of commands and behavioral fixes.

 9. Karen Pryor's Clicker Training